deficollective/defiscan/src/content/protocols/lido-v2.md

 The _Simple-DVT Module_ is an experimenting module to develop _Distributed Validator Technologies_ and operates with implementations from both [Obol](https://obol.tech/) and [SSV Network](https://ssv.network/).
 New _Node Operators_ are approved by governance through the `Easytrack` process, which is explained in the [Governance section](#governance).

 Both of those modules are represented onchain by the contracts using the same implementation of the `NodeOperatorsRegistry` which simply stores information on the registered _Node Operators_, their validator keys, and potential penalties.
-The _Curated_ module's registry is solely managed by the governance's `Agent`, while the _Simple-DVT_ can additionally be managed through [Easytrack](#governance), but upgraded by the `Agent` only.
+The _Curated_ module's registry is solely managed by the governance's `Agent`, while the _Simple-DVT_ can additionally be managed through [Easytrack](#governance) by the [Simple-DVT Module Committee](#security-council), but upgraded by the `Agent` only.

 ### Community Staking Module